 In addition to complicated logistics—such as how asylum-seekers would meet with their lawyers or hold hearings with immigration judges while in Mexico—the dangers of “Remain in Mexico” policy became glaringly clear this week when two Honduran teenagers who were part of the migrant caravan were stabbed and strangled to death by would-be robbers in Tijuana.

 Per PRI, which reported on the teenagers’ deaths:

 The boys’ deaths are a sobering reminder of the dangers asylum-seekers may face while waiting in violent Mexican border regions, where cartels and smugglers have big operations.
 Migrants are especially vulnerable to being kidnapped and held hostage for ransom by criminal groups because they don’t have ties to the community or a safe place to sleep.
 Fear of such crimes is what led thousands of Central Americans to travel to Tijuana, which borders San Diego, California, instead of the much closer Texas border crossings — because, while dangerous, Tijuana is less dangerous than areas along the Texas border.

-American Civil Liberties Union attorney Lee Gelernt told USA Today, “This plan cannot
+American Civil Liberties Union attorney Lee Gelernt told USA Today, “This plan cannot be done lawfully.”

 Lawmakers will weigh in on the issue when Democrats take control of the House in January.
 Democratic Rep. Jerrold Nadler, who is the incoming Judiciary Committee chairman, told Nielsen, “I want to put you and the department on notice: The time for accountability has arrived.”